wikimedia/restbase/README.md

 npm install
 ```

-[Rashomon](https://github.com/gwicke/rashomon) provides a storage service backend for RestFace.
+[Rashomon](https://github.com/gwicke/rashomon) provides a storage service backend for RESTBase.
 It currently implements a Cassandra backend.

 - Download cassandra from